 A Change in the Supply and Production of Foods also Includes Becoming More Reliant on Imported Foods

-To meet the demands of the population, the food must be produced at a rate greater than consumption.
-However, this is not entirely possible.
+To meet the demands of the population, food must be produced at a rate greater than consumption; however, this is not entirely possible, and it represents one of the biggest food safety challenges

 This results in the food being produced in unhygienic working conditions which increase the risk of the transfer of germs onto our foods.
 The animals are raised in hellish conditions that lead to their poor health.
 Furthermore, the supply of these foods is also in very unpleasant conditions.